gtxaspec/wz_mini_hacks/README.md

 Change ```/dev/ttyUSB0``` to whatever path your spotlight enumerated to if necessary.
 The camera will now be able to control the spotlight.

 ---
 To enable RTSP streaming, change the following lines, you can choose to enable or disable audio.
+Set your login credentials here, you can also change the port the server listens on.

 ```
 RTSP_ENABLED="false"
 RTSP_ENABLE_AUDIO="false"
+RTSP_LOGIN="admin"
+RTSP_PASSWORD=""
+RTSP_PORT="8554"
 ```
-the stream will be located at ```rtsp://IP_ADDRESS:8554/unicast```
+the stream will be located at ```rtsp://login:password@IP_ADDRESS:8554/unicast```

-Note:  VLC seems to work fine for playback, ffmpeg and others have severe artifacts in the stream during playback.
+Note:  If you don't set the password, then the password will be the unique MAC address of the camera, in all uppercase, including the colons... for example:.
+AA:BB:CC:00:11:22.
+It's typically printed on the camera.
+VLC seems to work fine for playback, ffmpeg and others have severe artifacts in the stream during playback.
 Huge credit to @mnakada for his libcallback library: [https://github.com/mnakada/atomcam_tools](https://github.com/mnakada/atomcam_tools)

 __WARNING__:  If using the wyze app to view the live stream, viewing in "HD" or "SD" will not work.
 Select 360p to view the live stram in the app.